about

 collaborations with many emerging artists, including Luca Imperiale, Özgür Kaya, Maria

-Filippova, Sophie Stevenson, İlayda Deniz Oğuz, Rishi Mirchandani, Larli Davies, Jess Bull-Anderson, the Jasmine Quartet, the Deleuze New Music Collective, Follia 4, and serpentine, as well as workshops and premieres with established ensembles including the Fidelio Trio, Alkyona Quartet, Ex Corde, RCM Symphony Orchestra, and Horsham Symphony Orchestra.
+Filippova, Sophie Stevenson, İlayda Deniz Oğuz, Rishi Mirchandani, Larli Davies, Jess Bull-Anderson, the Jasmine Quartet, the Deleuze New Music Collective, Follia 4, and serpentine.iii, as well as workshops and premieres with established ensembles including the Fidelio Trio, Alkyona Quartet, Ex Corde, RCM Symphony Orchestra, and Horsham Symphony Orchestra.

 Thomas’s recent projects include charms, trinkets, and offerings, a string quartet commissioned by the Jasmine Quartet, Glitter on the pavement, a work for ensemble and electronics exploring the aftermaths of celebration, and Angels on the beach at night,